 I understand this is a deeply disappointing decision for residents in Hillingdon and I know many, like me, cannot understand why this decision has been taken but I can assure you I will continue to work closely with the local police and council to ensure Hillingdon remains a safe place to live and work.

 Since the decision to close the station was made, the Mayor's Office for Policing and Crime has sadly rejected two offers by Hillingdon Council to purchase the police station and lease it back for a subsidised fee for a number of years.
-I recently met with West Area Chief Superintendent Peter Gardner and reiterated the importance of Uxbridge station to the local community.
-I am continuing to work with Hillingdon Council and other interested parties on a solution to this problem and continue to support the council's generous offer to buy the station and ensure that it can continue to be used by the Metropolitan Police.
-I believe that this is a sensible way forward, especially given the Government's commitment to increase officer numbers across Hillingdon.
-These new officers will require adequate operational capacity - something that Uxbridge station is able to provide.
-It remains to be seen whether the Mayor will now move to accept this proposal by Hillingdon Council or continue with his damaging programme of police station closures.
+Last year I met with former West Area Chief Superintendent Peter Gardner and reiterated the importance of Uxbridge station to the local community.